 Are you renting a car while in Central Florida?
 Remember that you’re going to have to pay for gas.
 A sub compact car has a smaller tank than that of a mini van but certain sizes of cars may not work for some families.

 If you have internet access, we recommend using GasBuddy to find out where the cheapest places are for gasoline – the ZIP codes you’ll want to concentrate on are 32824 (along the 417), 32827 (immediate surrounding area of MCO) and specifically Semoran.
 Ave. in 32812 and 32822 (Semoran is due north of MCO and is the dividing street the 2 ZIP codes).
-And no matter what, don’t go to these two places!
+The gas stations in this post are the closest to MCO if you’re coming from the tourst/theme park areas.
+And no matter what, don’t buy your gas at these two places!